marianoktm/SECPROG-Unisa/README.md

 ```

 Success.

+#### Mitigations

+The weaknesses are:
+1. CWE-276 Incorrect Default Permissions: The executable has `setuid` when it's not needed.
+2. CWE-272 Least Privilege Violation: The shell used in Nebula does not lower the privileges.
+3. CWE-77 Improper Neutralization of Special Elements used in a Command ('Command Injection'): It is possible to append special characters to a command.

+To mitigate the attack vectors on this executable, we could:
+1. Remove the SETUID;
+2. Install a shell that does lower the privileges;
+3. Use a blacklist or use `getlogin()` to get the username.

 ### Level 04
 This level requires you to read the token file, but the code restricts the files that can be read.
 Find a way to bypass it :)